 The scope of this paper is two-fold.
-On the one hand we prove a \emph{Yaglom-type} result \cite{Yaglom1947} for the size of a nearly critical branching process in varying environment conditioned to survive for a long time, as well as a result on the scaling limit of the genealogy.
-For this purpose we prove a \emph{Kolmogorov-type asymptotics} \cite{Kolmogorov1938} for the probability of survival for an unusually long time, which might be interesting in its own right.
-On the other hand, our objective is to use this specific model to give an illustration of the techniques developed in \cite{FoutelSchertzer22, Greven2009, Gloede2013, gromov2007metric}.
-Our approach relies on new general results on random metric spaces that could be applied widely to branching processes with a critical behaviour.
-The \emph{spinal decomposition} method in \cite{FoutelSchertzer22} gives an approach to study genealogies by showing convergence of random metric measure spaces in the Gromov-weak topology via a method of moments.
+On the one hand, we prove a \emph{Yaglom-type} result \cite{Yaglom1947} for the size of a class of nearly critical branching processes in varying environment conditioned on survival for a long time, as well as a result on the scaling limit of their genealogy.
+For this purpose we prove a \emph{Kolmogorov-type asymptotics} \cite{Kolmogorov1938} for the probability that the process survives for a long time, which might be interesting in its own right.
+On the other hand, our objective is to use this specific model to illustrate the techniques developed in \cite{FoutelSchertzer22, Greven2009, Gloede2013, gromov2007metric}.
+Our approach relies on new general results on random metric spaces that could be applied widely to branching processes with critical behavior.
+The \emph{spinal decomposition} method in \cite{FoutelSchertzer22} enables one to study genealogies by showing convergence of random metric measure spaces in the Gromov-weak topology using a method of moments.
 To prove convergence of the $k$-th moment of a genealogy, a \emph{many-to-few} formula allows us to reduce this problem to calculating the distribution of a tree with $k$ leaves, the so-called $k$-spine tree.
-The distribution of the $k$-spine tree is obtained through a random change of measure relying on choosing a suitable ansatz for the genealogy of the process.
-In order to make the $k$-spine method work one would require the offspring distribution to have moments of all order, which is far from the optimal conditions.
+The distribution of this $k$-spine tree is obtained through a random change of measure relying on choosing a suitable ansatz for the genealogy of the process.
+In order to make the $k$-spine method work one would require the offspring distribution to have moments of all order, which is far from the optimal condition.
 However, using a truncation argument, we are able to work under a second moment condition.
 Finally, we show how to reinforce the Gromov-weak convergence of the genealogy to a Gromov--Hausdorff--Prohorov convergence.
-By doing so, we obtain as a direct consequence of our main result the convergence of many interesting genealogical quantities.
+As a direct consequence of our main result, we obtain the convergence of many interesting genealogical quantities.